ericcornelissen/eslint-plugin-top/SECURITY.md

 ## Advisories

+> [!NOTE]
-> **Note**: Advisories will be created only for vulnerabilities present in
+> Advisories will be created only for vulnerabilities present in released
-> released versions of the project.
+> versions of the project.

 | ID  | Date | Affected versions | Patched versions |
 | :-- | :--- | :---------------- | :--------------- |